-(Prerequisite: NURS B202 or HPRO B315) Exploration of spirituality, its effect on health, and health professionals roles in the spiritual care of clients.
+(Prerequisite: NURS B202 or PUBH B315) Exploration of spirituality, its effect on health, and health professionals roles in the spiritual care of clients.

-NURS B310 - BIOPHYSICAL PATHOLOGY (3). ^
+NURS B310 - PATHOPHYSIOLOGY (3). ^

 (Prerequisite: Acceptance to the Pre-licensure or RN to BSN Program or consent of Instructor).
-An overview of the molecular, cellular and organ system changes that occur with common diseases and their impact on total body function.
-Focus is on the mechanism of the underlying disease, knowledge of which is necessary for effective preventive and therapeutic health care measures (Lecture 3 hours).
+Building on prior science courses, this course advances knowledge of pathophysiology by analyzing the molecular, cellular and organ system changes that occur with common diseases, noting their impact on total body function and homeostasis.
+Focus is on the mechanisms of underlying diseases needed to deliver preventive and therapeutic health care interventions.

-NURS B312 - HEALTH ASSESSMENT (3). ^
+NURS B312 - ASSESSMENT AND PHYSICAL EXAMINATION OF INDIVIDUALS (3). ^